Axelle Carolyn

 Axelle Carolyn (born 3 April 1979) is a Belgian filmmaker and former actress and journalist.

-Biography
+Career

 Acting

 Amongst many other jobs she worked on her way to directing her first films, Carolyn briefly worked in front of the camera.
 Her most notable appearance was as Pict warrior Aeron in Neil Marshall's Centurion.

 Author career

 A horror reporter for various magazines and websites from 2005 to 2008, Carolyn's non-fiction career culminated with the 2008 publication of It Lives Again!
 Horror Movies in the New Millennium, for which she won the Silver Award at the Book of the Year Awards; and 2018's FrightFest Guide to Ghost Movies, an analysis of the 200 most significant ghost stories ever made.

 She also had several short stories published in various anthologies, including Dark Delicacies III, and The Mammoth Book of Body Horror.

 Directing career

-After writing and directing a handful of award-winning short films, Axelle released her first feature, the ghost story Soulmate, in 2014.
-The opening scene, which depicted a graphic suicide scene, was censored in the UK by the BBFC.
+After writing and directing a handful of award-winning short films, Carolyn released her first feature, the ghost story Soulmate, in 2014.
 The movie premiered in Sitges in 2013, and went on to be screened at genre festivals around the world before its release.
 It was generally well received, though its mix of horror, drama and gothic romance divided opinions.
 In 2014, she created the anthology movie Tales of Halloween, which she co-produced with Epic Pictures.
 She also wrote and directed her own segment "Grim Grinning Ghost".
 In 2018, she worked in the writers room of Netflix's Chilling Adventures of Sabrina and co-wrote episode 9.
-In 2019, Axelle Carolyn directed episode 8 of Mike Flanagan's Netflix project The Haunting of Bly Manor entitled "The Romance of Certain Old Clothes."
+In 2019, Carolyn directed episode 8 of Mike Flanagan's Netflix project The Haunting of Bly Manor entitled "The Romance of Certain Old Clothes."
 She also directed an episode of Creepshow for AMC.
 In 2021, she directed episodes of Flanagan's The Midnight Club, as well as two episodes of season 10 of American Horror Story.
 2021 also saw the release of her second full feature as writer-director: The Manor, a horror mystery produced by Amazon Studios, Blumhouse and Sandy King, and starring Barbara Hershey.